FoodWorks-PI/foodworks-api/README.md

 **TODO**
 ### Running locally
 - Start the [FoodWorks Auth](https://github.com/FoodWorks-PI/foodworks-auth) services following the instructions on the repo.
+- VsCode:
-- From VsCode: Run -> Run (With/Without) debugging
+    -  Run -> Start/Run without debugging
 - Goland:
     - Install the Envfile plugin
     - Open main.go and click on the green arrow, afterwards you should be able to run the project from the toolbar.
 - Console:
     - **TODO**
+- If you see a message relating to db connection, make sure you are running the auth services and loading `.env.development` when running this project (this should be handle by VsCode or Goland).
 ## Contributing
 ### Project Structrure
 ```